219117675/ChristianHakizimana.github.io/index.md

 I developed greater self-awareness in terms of my strengths and areas for improvement, especially in communication and technical presentation.
 I also became more confident in my ability to learn new technologies and apply them effectively.

 This experience has helped me understand what it means to be a developing professional in the ICT field.
 It has strengthened my ability to learn, adapt, and present myself in a more professional and confident way.
-I feel more confident now in both my technical abilities and my communication skills.
-The project also helped me understand the importance of continuous learning and being able to adapt to new challenges.

-In general, this experience has prepared me better for the ICT industry, especially in terms of interviews, presenting my work, and building a professional profile online.
+In general, this project has prepared me better for the ICT industry, especially in terms of interviews, presenting my work, and building a strong professional profile online.